-It’s easy to overlook email marketing as a necessity for your small business.
-Channels such as social media, influencer partnerships, and targeted ads may seem more modern and therefore more effective, especially if you don’t know how to follow email marketing best practices.
+It’s easy to overlook small business email marketing.
+Channels such as social media, influencer partnerships, and targeted ads may seem more modern and, therefore, more effective, especially if you don’t know the business email best practices.

 In this post, we’ll show you why email marketing is not only still relevant but vital to the success of your business.
-Then we’ll share five steps you can take to implement email marketing best practices for your business.
-Let’s go!
+Then we’ll share five steps you can take to implement business email best practices.

 Considering the prevalence of social media, especially among Millenials and Gen Z, it’s understandable that you might think it should be your primary marketing channel.
 However, email marketing is still key to promoting your business, even to younger consumers.